ask/mode/README.rst

 What is Mode?
 =============

-Mode is a library for Python AsyncIO, using the new ``async/await`` syntax in Python 3.6 to define your program as a set of services.
+Mode is a very minimal Python library built-on top of AsyncIO that makes it much easier to use.

-When writing projects using ``asyncio``, a pattern emerged where we'd base our program on one or more services.
-These behave much like actors in Erlang, but implemented as classes:
+In Mode your program is built out of services that you can start, stop, restart and supervise.

 A service is just a class::